freelawproject/free.law/content/pages/about.md

  - [Data services and consulting][serv].

-Altogether, these projects provide valuable tools and analysis for those that want to access, study, or improve the American legal system.
+All together, these projects provide valuable tools and analysis for those that want to access, study, or improve the American legal system.

 We do all of this work on [a shoestring budget][budget] that is supported by a blend of [services][serv], [donations][donate], and [sponsorships][spon].
 We occasionally seek and get grants, but we usually lack the resources they require for submission unless grant officers come to us.